 With a stunning assortment of affordable wedding dresses flooding the market, many coming in under $1,000, you'll be sure to find a dress that fits your style and venue.
 Hoping for intricate beading?
 No problem.
 Aiming for a delicate lace overlay?
 Yes, it’s possible.
 Prefer a pared-back slip dress?
 Gorgeous options abound.
 See what we’re getting at?
 Inexpensive bridal gowns do exist, and they’re just as stunning as costlier designer versions.

-Here, we’ve curated an edit of the best wedding dresses under $1,000 that we’re certain will suit every price-conscious bride-to-be.
+Read on for the best wedding dresses under $1,000 to suit every price-conscious bride-to-be.

 For a Backyard Wedding: Show Me Your Mumu Empire Waist Twist Dress

 An empire waist dress is typically one of the most flattering silhouettes out there.
 At once laidback and glamorous this silky style features a twist at the bodice and flutter sleeves.
 We're picturing this relaxed maxi dress at a backyard or garden wedding.

 For the Modern Bride: Les Rêveries One-Shoulder Ruched Silk-Jacquard Dress

 We love a good one shoulder moment and this Les Rêveries number is no exception.
 Ruching at the shoulder creates a strong and statuesque silhouette, while subtle floral embroidery woven throughout the silk jacquard adds elements of softness and whimsy.